okfn/okfestival-public-report/pages/what-you-did/financial-aid.md

           file: Subhajit_Ganguly.jpg
           alt: Subhajit Ganguly
     caption_header: Financial Aid
     caption: We spoke with Anne from Kenya and Subhajit from India who were able to attend OKFestival thanks to the Financial Aid programme.
-Here is what they said about their take always from the festival.
+Here is what they said about their take aways from the festival.

 ---

 ## Financial Aid

 <span class="summary">We spoke with Anne from Kenya and Subhajit from India who were able to attend OKFestival thanks to the Financial Aid programme.
-Here is what they said about their take always from the festival.</span>
+Here is what they said about their take aways from the festival.</span>

 ---